 We also meet in committees and smaller working groups to collaboratively focus on specific issues and projects.
 (More info coming soon, email firstname.lastname@example.org with questions.)

-Our committees currently communicate primarily on Slack, Google Suite, and Zoom.
+Our committees currently communicate primarily on KWT Mutual Aid Slack Workspace, Google Suite/email, and Zoom.
 However, we are working on expanding access alternatives including text-based communication and in-person (socially distanced) meetings.
+Access our KWT Mutual Aid Slack 101 Tutorial Document here

 All-KWT weekly meetings alternate between: